Social Media

 10 Best Kid-Friendly Cycling Routes & Bike Trails in Singapore

-Family LifePost Category - Family LifeFamily LifePlayPost Category - PlayPlay - Post Category - OutdoorOutdoor
+PlayPost Category - PlayPlay - Post Category - AdventuresAdventures - Post Category - OutdoorOutdoor

-Read moreLearn to ride a bike in Singapore…at any age!
+Read more: Learn to ride a bike in Singapore…at any age!

 The Alexandra Canal Linear Park makes for a very family-friendly, leisurely bicycle ride thanks to the peaceful, flat canal-side cycling paths.
 It’s the perfect starter path for little ones on small bikes (just be aware of the joggers and pedestrians).
-You can join the cycling route at a few different places but be warned some of the initial stages of the route require cycling on a main road*.
+You can join the cycling route at a few different places, but be warned that some of the initial stages of the route require cycling on a main road*.
 We like to get on the park connector just after Margaret Drive or off from Tanglin Road where you can get straight onto cycling routes that run the full stretch of the canal all the way to Robertson Quay.
 Look out for the common sight of otters here!
 For most young families, ending in Robertson Quay (where you can enjoy a coffee and a snack) is a good enough cycle, saving just enough energy for the return!
 Older ones with more stamina can continue on the cycling route to Clarke Quay and eventually end up at Marina Bay Sands.

 Read more: River Valley Neighbourhood Guide: Foodie Paradise and Family Fun

 East Coast Park is a very popular spot for cycling and for good reason.
-The paths run along the coastline for lovely seaside views but they can get pretty busy on the weekend.
+The paths run along the coastline for lovely seaside views, but they can get pretty busy on the weekend.
 If you are setting off with wobbly little riders, come early in the day.
-It’s a popular track for skaters and runners too so get the kids to remember the safety rules of always cycling on the left hand side.
+It’s a popular track for skaters and runners too, so get the kids to remember the safety rules of always cycling on the left-hand side.
 From East Coast Park, you can cycle as far as Bedok Reservoir.
-After your bike ride, reward yourself with a refreshing coconut juice from East Coast Lagoon (or a cold beer – hey you earned it!).
+After your bike ride, reward yourself with a refreshing coconut juice from East Coast Lagoon (or a cold beer–hey, you earned it!).
 While the kids can play on the beach before enjoying a meal at one of the nearby restaurants.
 While you’re there, if you fancy doing some stunts or navigating an obstacle course, check out the free 5.4-hectare East Coast Cyclist Park.
 Bike rental is available at various kiosks.

-5. Bedok Reservoir Park: Mixed Terrain Cycling Route
+Bedok Reservoir Park: Mixed terrain cycling route

-6. Punggol Waterway Park: Easy Cycling Route
+Punggol Waterway Park: Easy Cycling Route

 coney island cycling route bicycle